rvaiya/warpd/README.md

  - Pete Fein - For encouragement and early adoption.
  - Matheus Fillipe - For the original border radius patch as well as numerous bug reports and feature requests.
  - The Kaleidoscope/Vimperator projects - For inspiration.
+ - Drew Devault - For making the Wayland ecosystem inhabitable.